 Staff has reviewed the proposed language and finds that based on the criteria provided the proposed amendments will only be applicable to the subject property.
 Staff also finds the proposed transition area created by the policy to be appropriate for the property's location.
 The Lehigh Acres Mixed-Use Community is allowed and expected to develop much more intensely than the three Mixed-Use Communities in Southeast Lee County and on property designated DR/GR.
-As proposed by the applicant the area contiguous to the Lehigh Acres Mixed-Use Community, within the Southeast Lee County Community Plan Area, will allow for a density transition between the higher densities in the Lehigh Acres Community Plan Area and the lower densities of the Southeast Lee County Community Plan Area.
+As proposed by the applicant the area contiguous to the Lehigh Acres Mixed-Use Community, within the Southeast Lee County Community Plan Area, will allow for a density transition between the higher densities in the Lehigh Acres Community Plan Area.